BadmWe/dspyt-webpage/dspyt/posts/unraveling-tokenomics.md

 2. **Vesting Periods**: To prevent rapid sell-offs and promote long-term commitment, tokens may be subject to vesting periods, during which they are gradually released to investors.

 ## II.
-Token Utility and Use Cases:
+Token Utility and Use Cases

 Tokens go beyond mere representation of value; they often confer specific utilities within their respective ecosystems.
 Understanding these use cases is vital for evaluating a token's potential.